Help for an ADHD student

 Novelty often fools us, as we get far more dopamine when things are new, but we become less stimulated/interested with time.
 We are consequently great starters, terrible finishers.
 We also learn to wait for deadlines as they boost adrenaline and dopamine – we pull rabbits out of hats at the last minute at the expense of stress, the occasional miss and lower grades!
 Getting help from buddy’s, study groups, assistants, tutors, mentors and lecturers makes a lot of sense, with both accountability and interest.
 During covid times it might help them to Zoom a student friend every day and leave their phone in view, on mute, all day long to help stick at work.

-Breaking taks down
+Breaking tasks down

 Mindmaps help us dump our complex interconnected thoughts onto paper fluidly and easily.
 We can then find the structure of the essay, presentation or plan by looking at the map, less demanding on short term memory – basically a translation device between the holistic right hemisphere and the linear left one.
 Write a heading for each paragraph, fill in with bullets, then complete the details.
 We tend to be perfectionists when creating (not when tidying!) so get students to delay this perfectionism till the end of the task – initially write to word count only then edit to perfection, rather than endlessly craft the first sentence.
-Separate research from writing as research is more stimulating and hence distracting.
+Separate research from writing as research is more& stimulating and hence distracting.
 We are attracted to complex and complete organising systems but we’re rebellious so we can seldom stick to anything over-structured, simple routine like Monday morning for history, Thursday afternoon for essays work better.
 Help to break tasks down but you only really need to work out the next step, we are often overwhelmed when we see the big-picture.
 We really have a hole in our head where time should be.
 When, where and how would the task be least daunting?

 Bad sleep = ADHD x 2